ashutoshpith/rails-api-with-angular/README.md

-# Rails Api With Angular
+# Rails 5.2 Api With Angular6

 * install angular on your system
 ```